I HAVE OFFICIALLY VISITED NEW YORK!

 Ordering McDonald’s in America scared me as I had been warned prior to the trip by multiple people that regular translates to large, and large translates to extra large.
 Struggling to find my usual 6 piece chicken nugget meal at the self order machine I asked for assistance, only to find out that meals only start at 10 chicken nuggets or more.
 Seriously, help me?!
 I knew I would be needing extra baggage allowance on the way home after this trip, but not just for my luggage.
 Grabbing a window seat, we sat quietly eating our McDonald’s watching the world go by, with the constant business of New York there is always something to see, so we picked a prime spot for people watching.
 Full to the brim, and barely able to keep our eyes open from the travelling AND the portion sizes, we took the short walk back to our hotel ready for a no doubt restless sleep from our unsettled body clocks.

-If you’re interested to find out what I got up to during my second day in New York then keep an eye out for next Wednesday’s post.
+If you’re interested in finding out what I got up to on day 2 of my trip then check out my next post here.